-It focuses on the time it takes for enough UVB to get through a sunscreen and cause sunburn, compared with the time this takes when there is no sunscreen applied.
+It focuses on the time it takes for UVB rays to get through a sunscreen and cause the skin to go red, compared with the time this takes when there is no sunscreen.

-SPF = sunburn radiation dose with sunscreen / sunburn radiation dose without sunscreen.
+SPF = sunburn radiation dose with sunscreen / sunburn radiation dose without sunscreen

 If it takes 15 times longer to burn the skin with a sunscreen on than it does with no sunscreen applied, the SPF is 15.

 In theory, if, under certain UV conditions, it would take 10 minutes for unprotected skin to start going red, an SPF 30 sunscreen would prevent this for 300 minutes, or 5 hours, which is 30 times longer.